ghedo/pflask/docs/pflask.rst

 .. option:: -u, --user=<user>

    Run the command under the specified user.
+This also automatically creates a user namespace and maps the user *user* to itself, unless ``--user-map`` is also used.

+   This is not always the correct behaviour (e.g. when using ``--user`` with ``--chroot`` without ``--user-map``), so the ``--no-userns`` option can be used to disable the user namespace.

 .. option:: -e, --user-map=<map>

-   Map container users to host users.
+   Create a user namespace and map container users to host users.
 The *map* argument is composed of three values separated by ``:``: the first userid as seen in the user namespace of the container, the first userid as seen on the host, and a range indicating the number of consecutive ids to map.

    Example: ``--user-map=0:100000,65536``